-- 1. Loosen the thumbscrews on the sides of the Controller Module case. - 2.
+- 1. Make sure the subsystem is in power off state.
+Loosen the thumbscrews on the sides of the Controller Module case. - 2.
 Use the Controller handle to pull out the defective Controller. - 3.
 Insert and slide the new Controller in.
-Note that it may be necessary to remove the old/defective Controller Module from the case and install the new one.
+Note that it may be necessary to remove the old/defective Controller Module from the case and install the new one. - 4.
+Tighten the thumbscrews on the sides of the Controller Module case.